Malasma Treatment in Gilbert AZ

 Melasma is a medical condition that is cosmetically troubling.
 It mostly affects the face, takes months to treat, and can easily recur.
 Because of this, our providers take a serious approach to melasma.
-Not only do we create individualized treatment plans, but we also take the time to educate our patients about melasma triggers and prevention to prolong each individual’s treatment results.
+Not only do we create individualized treatment plans, but we also take the time to educate our patients about melasma triggers and prevention to prolong each individual’s treatment result.

 Melasma is a benign chronic hyperpigmentation disorder that causes dark blotches on the skin.
 The discoloration caused by overproduction of pigment in the skin that is stimulated by certain triggers, such as sun exposure, hormones, and skin irritation.
 Melasma is most commonly seen on the face, but in rare cases can occur on other sun-exposed areas.
 About 90% of symptoms, treatment is often desired for aesthetic reasons.